 “The consensus view of the global climate science community based on current evidence is that avoiding the worst impacts of climate change will require concerted global action to reduce atmospheric carbon.”

 In 2014, the U.S. National Academy of Sciences and UK's The Royal Society issued a joint report on the evidence linking human activity to climate change.
 The report said:

 “It is now more certain than ever, based on many lines of evidence, that humans are changing Earth’s climate.
 The atmosphere and oceans have warmed, accompanied by sea-level rise, a strong decline in Arctic sea ice, and other climate-related changes.
 The evidence is clear.”

 NASA also maintains a list of position statements from U.S and international science groups and academies on climate change.

 IPCC: The Scientific Basis

 Run by the Center for Media and Democracy, this site offers information on PR professionals in all sectors, including the fossil fuel industry and climate change.
-The CMD is run by Lisa Graves and founded by John Stauber, author of 5 books on the PR industry, including Toxic Sludge is Good for You and Trust Us, We’re Experts.

 Also run by the Center for Media and Democracy, Sourcewatch is an encyclopedia of well-documented information about corporate public relations (PR) campaigns, including corporate front groups, people who “front” corporate campaigns, and PR operations.